chelseahouser/chelseahouser/README.md

     <td width="50%">
       <p><a href="https://github.com/chelseahouser/home-library"><b style="font-size:30px">Home Library</b></a></p>
       <img src='images/home-library.png' alt='home-library' height='120' />
-      <p>This application is a simple NestJS API that I use to build up a catalog of all my books.
+      <p>Yes, another library app.
+This application is a simple NestJS API that I use to build up a catalog of all my books.
 With this API I can track where my books are, what notes or reviews I have of them, and import them into my website to publish what I am reading.</p>
     </td>
     <td>
       <p><a href=""><b style="font-size:30px">More to Come...</b></a></p>